xjtang/newfusion/doc/runcluster.md

     [bash]$ ./fusion_Batch.sh fusion_Change YourConfigFile 50
     [bash]$ ./fusion_Batch.sh fusion_GenMap YourConfigFile 1    # ONE job only

 Note that BRDF correction is optional and does not have significant impact of the result in our test studies.
 You must wait until the previous step is completely finished before you run the next step.
 Check the status of the jobs to make sure that they are finished.
-The last step, fusion_GenMap, can only be processed by one single job.
+Two steps, fusion_GenMap and fusion_Cloud, can only be processed by one single job.